Lonestar: 1999–2002: Lonely Grill, This Christmas Time, and I'm Already There

 "Amazed" also gave the band its first Country Music Association nominations, for Single of the Year and Group of the Year.

 Lonestar's first Christmas album, This Christmas Time, was released in September 2000.
 It featured seven traditional Christmas songs, plus three original compositions: "If Every Day Could Be Christmas", "Reason for the Season", and the title track.
 The latter two songs were co-written by McDonald and Sams, respectively.
 The renditions of "Winter Wonderland", "Have Yourself a Merry Little Christmas", "Santa Claus Is Coming to Town", and "The Little Drummer Boy" included on this album all made the country charts in late 2000 based on Christmas airplay.
 Allmusic criticized the album as "an unfortunately slick and forgettable collection of holiday tunes, cloyingly done in a soulless pop-country style."

 I'm Already There, Lonestar's fourth album, was released in 2001.
 The same year, the band won the Country Music Association's award for Vocal Group of the Year.
 Serving as the lead single was the album's title track, which McDonald wrote with Gary Baker and Frank J. Myers.
 The song was inspired by McDonald's son, Rhett.
 It spent six weeks at number one on the country charts between June and July 2001, in addition to reaching number 24 on the Hot 100 and number two on the Adult Contemporary charts.
-After it, "With Me" peaked at number 10, "Not a Day Goes By" reached number 3, and the Mark McGuinn-penned "Unusually Unusual" went to number 12.
+After it, "With Me" peaked at number 10, "Not a Day Goes By" reached number 3, and the Mark McGuinn-penned "Unusually Unusual" went to number 12, with "Not a Day Goes By" also reaching the top 40 on the Hot 100.
 The album received a platinum certification.
 Maria Konicki Dinoia of Allmusic compared the album favorably to the ballads on Lonely Grill, also praising McDonald's "vocal prowess."
 Alanna Nash of Entertainment Weekly was less favorable, saying that Huff's production was "generic".
 Also in 2001, the band announced a 30-date international tour with Jamie O'Neal and Blake Shelton.